Is Koh A Strong Base

 Safety Precautions when Handling KOH:

 KOH is a corrosive substance, and appropriate safety precautions must always be taken when handling it.
 Direct contact with skin or eyes can cause severe burns.
-Always wear appropriate personal protective equipment (PPE), including gloves, eye protection, and lab coats.
+Plus, always wear appropriate personal protective equipment (PPE), including gloves, eye protection, and lab coats.
 In case of accidental exposure, immediately rinse the affected area with plenty of water and seek medical attention.

 Differentiating KOH from other strong bases: